srbhmitt/pycon-tutorial/README.md

 Check `after_training.txt` and compare it to `before_training.txt` to see the difference!

 Usually, you would want to train with more text, we've minimized the text here for the sake of time.

+## <a name="example"></a>Web application example
+You can make very powerful web applications with Flask and OCR, especially when combined with other tools.
+Check out a [web application](https://github.com/srbhmitt/pycon-tutorial/tree/application-example/application-example) that was made with Flask OCR and Google API.